1. Overview and configuration

 - Files are kept there for 1 day only and this cannot be changed.

-Archive role in processing file renames
+Archive role in processing file renames and file deletions

 From the system's point of view, renaming is equivalent to deleting old_filename and creating new_filename.
 The hash of the file remains the same.
 When an agent renames a file, other agents process it through the Archive: old_filename is moved to the Archive, and instead of re-downloading the new_filename, they take it out from the Archive.
 It saves time and network bandwidth.
+More details about renamed are here.

-Archive in Synchronization job
+Archive in Synchronization jobs

 In a Sync job, all agents create .sync directory.
 An Agent understands that a file is updated if it receives a system notification about it or if it detects a change during the period folder scan.